atrocore/atrocore/README.md

 | Main Repository | https://gitlab.atrocore.com/atrocore/atrocore   |
 | Mirror (GitHub) | https://github.com/atrocore/atrocore            |

+AtroCore is a powerful, multi-layered system designed by developers who care about clean architecture and long-term maintainability.
+Inspired by modern frameworks like Symfony, it’s built with native PHP and enhanced by carefully selected components to solve specific tasks – for example, we use Doctrine DBAL for database interaction.
+The system primarily works with PostgreSQL, MySQL, or MariaDB as its main database engine.

+To tackle complex and long-running tasks, AtroCore includes a robust Job Manager.
+This allows you to control the number of workers based on your server’s capacity, ensuring efficient processing without overload.
+Complementing this, the Scheduled Jobs feature provides a convenient way to configure recurring tasks.
+AtroCore offers dynamic actions, flexible workflows, and real-time UI customization.

+We believe you’ll find Atrocore not only solid and flexible, but exciting to work with.
+Dive into the [Developer Docs](https://help.atrocore.com/developer-guide) to set up, debug, work with the API, and reshape the system using a wide range of tools.

 ## History
 Our software has been in active development since 2018.
 It all began with a simple idea: to create a better open-source PIM solution for our customers.